abhishek-kumar-code/data-engineering-with-aws/README.md

 ![Final Project DAG Grid](automate-data-pipelines-with-airflow/images/final_project_DAG_Grid.PNG)

-### Order of Execution
-1. Copy S3 data from Udacity Bucket to Cloudshell --> Datasets and Copy S3 Data
-2. Copy data from home cloudshell directory to akumar-dend (my S3 bucket)
-3. Configure AWS Redshift Serverless (as per Lesson#3.12)
-4. Add Airflow Connections to AWS Redshift (as per Lesson#3.13 - see images folder for connection)
-5. Add Airflow User Setup (as per Lesson#3.5 - - see images folder for connection)
-6. Run final_project_create_table DAG (create_redshift_tables.py) to trigger create tables in Redshift
-7. Run final_project DAG (final_project.py) to trigger the data pipeline

 > [!NOTE]
-> School of Data Science, Udacity.
-Program curricula attached below.
+> Bootcamp from School of Data Science, Udacity Inc., Mountain View, California.
+"Nanodegree" is a registered trademark of Udacity. © 2011-2024 Udacity, Inc
+>
+> [!TIP]
-[Program Syllabus](./Data%2BEngineering%2BNanodegree%2BProgram%2BSyllabus.pdf), more information about this program can be found by visiting [Udacity Data Engineering ND](https://www.udacity.com/course/data-engineer-nanodegree--nd027).
+>More information about this program can be found by visiting [Udacity Data Engineering ND](https://www.udacity.com/course/data-engineer-nanodegree--nd027).